rmit-wgbowley/APU/README.md

 #### Proposed Integration

 > *(Note).
 This is a very early conceptual integration.* <br>
-> *Boundaries are likely to evolve given the number of dependencies.*

 The proposed integration is to package the LLC converter above the APU battery, with the converter ultimately sitting next to the APU-BI and APU-EBC boards, with a separation plane between the battery.
 That plane splits the APU into two sections: